SAP-samples/ui5-cap-event-app/README.md

 yarn start
 ```

-As also shown in the terminal after executing this command, the form UI, which this branch is about, is then running on http://localhost:8080/index.html.
+As also shown in the terminal after executing this command, the form UI (which this branch is about) is then running on http://localhost:8080/index.html.

 For the form UI, you can use user name `employee@test.com` with password `123`.